Frequently Asked Questions

-Many of our incoming Honors freshmen arrive with college credit earned through AP tests, concurrent enrollment credit, or an IB experience.
+Many of our incoming Honors first-year students arrive with college credit earned through AP tests, concurrent enrollment credit, or an IB experience.
 These credits may count toward some of your General Education requirements; however, these credits cannot be used toward completion of the Weber Honors College requirements.
 Honors classes are not interchangeable with any course work done in high school, therefore AP, IB, or community college credits do not waive any of the Honors requirements.
 Once admitted to the university, look over your Unofficial Transcript in WebPortal (this will be updated in the summer before you register for Fall classes) and see what classes are fulfilled by your AP credits.
 AP credits are also discussed in the General Catalog.
-If you have further questions, please contact the Office of Advising and Evaluation in Student Services West-1551, (619) 594-6668, or visit the Office of Advising and Evaluations.
+If you have further questions, please contact the Office of Registrar in Student Services West-1551, or visit the Office of the Registrar.

 You can change your major once you start the Fall semester.
-Advisors are available for each individual major and are listed at http://arweb.sdsu.edu/es/advising/directory/index.html These advisors will answer questions regarding prerequisites, major classes, career opportunities and graduate studies in your major field.
+Advisors are available for each individual major and are listed in the Major Advisor Directory These advisors will answer questions regarding prerequisites, major classes, career opportunities and graduate studies in your major field.

-In order to graduate from the Weber Honors College, Honors students must complete the Honors Minor in Interdisciplinary Studies, study abroad, complete an approved high impact practice (HIP), achieve a cumulative 3.2 GPA at the time of applying for graduation, and participate in Honors sponsored meetings and events.
+In order to graduate from the Weber Honors College, Honors students must complete the Honors Minor in Interdisciplinary Studies, study abroad, complete an approved high impact practice (HIP), and achieve a cumulative 3.2 GPA at the time of applying for graduation.

 Absolutely!
 The Weber Honors College values both diversity and engagement.
 Our College is intentionally organized in a way that invites students to participate fully in the variety of opportunities offered within the campus and local community.